 • the facility for sale by banks to a corporation that could restructure mortgages

-"The lack of such a safety net is largely due to 'moral hazard', but this does not alter the fact that in a downturn, the costs are higher under the existing framework," says Mayes.
+"The lack of such a safety net is largely due to fears of 'moral hazard', but this does not alter the fact that in a downturn, the costs are higher under the existing framework," says Mayes.

 A further approach to minimising the costs of a down phase, which is yet to be addressed in New Zealand, but which is being considered elsewhere, is the handling of non-performing loans, he says.